Giving and collectively charging for intra-fund advice

 The best interests duty and the appropriateness of advice may be particularly relevant when providing advice to a member to move from the MySuper option to a Choice option.

 We have released a number of guides to help industry comply with these requirements.
 Much of this guidance is relevant to providers of intra-fund advice.
-Regulatory guides that relate to the FOFA reforms include Regulatory Guide 175 Licensing: Financial product advisers—Conduct and disclosure (RG 175), which has been updated to include guidance on meeting the best interests duty and related obligations, RG 244 and RG 246.
+Regulatory guides that relate to the FOFA reforms include Regulatory Guide 175 AFS licensing: Financial product advisers—Conduct and disclosure (RG 175), which has been updated to include guidance on meeting the best interests duty and related obligations, RG 244 and RG 246.

 In addition to the requirements described above, the FOFA reforms introduced a requirement for advice providers to ask their retail clients to opt-in, or renew, their advice agreements every two years if their clients are paying ongoing fees (opt-in requirement).